twinlogix/typetta/docs/chapters/overview/getting-started.md

 main();
 ```

 Let's do our first DAOContext, our first Typetta code generated class.
-This class represents the central repo for all entity of the applicative model.
+This class represents the central repo for all entity of the data model.

 ```typescript
 const daoContext = new DAOContext({